woocommerce/woocommerce-admin/client/dashboard/widgets/agenda/README.md

 This widget displays agenda items for WooCommerce (i.e. orders that need fulfilled, reviews to moderate, etc).

-An `Agenda` widget is made up of multiple `AgendaAccordion` components, each with their own `AgendaItem`.
+An `Agenda` widget is made up of multiple `AgendaGroup` components, each with their own `AgendaItem`.

 `Agenda` acts as a wrapper widget, and will be responsible for pulling in agenda data from the API.

-`AgendaAccordion` displays multiple `AgendaItem` child components.
-All `AgendaItem`s under an `AgendaAccordion` should relate to the same task at hand (example: "Orders to fulfill").
+`AgendaGroup` displays multiple `AgendaItem` child components.
+All `AgendaItem`s under an `AgendaGroup` should relate to the same task at hand (example: "Orders to fulfill").
+Alternatively, a link can be passed and `AgendaGroup` will act as a link instead.

 `AgendaItem` contains information to each individual item (i.e. order number, date, etc).
 It will output an action button for acting on each item.